 Planning for your child’s education can be an involved process requiring the discipline to put aside savings and the diligence to pursue every avenue of financial aid.
 This becomes further complicated when you are getting, or are, divorced.

 What are your financial responsibilities to each other and your child?
 Who pays for what?
 You and your divorce attorneys can negotiate much of that, but what happens when it comes time to apply for financial aid?
 What do you put down for income and family size?
-Well, that’s where I come in.
+Certainly some tough questions, but here are the answers.